How to Use OBS Studio for Professional Video Streaming in 2025

 • Choose the type of filters you want to add.

-For example, below is an example of an image blend filter and a color correction filter added on the video capture device source:
+Below is an example of an image blend filter and a color correction filter added to the video capture device source:

 OBS studio filters

-To remove anything that has been added in your OBS Studio software—a filter, a video source, or a desktop audio source—just click on the “eye” icon to mask it.
-For instance, after clicking on the “eye” icons of the effect filters previously added, my video source is back to its original state:
+To remove anything added to your OBS Studio software – a filter, a video source, or a desktop audio source – just click the “eye” icon to mask it.
+For instance, after clicking on the “eye” icons of the effect filters previously added, the video source is back to its original state, as shown in the image below:

 OBS effect filters for video capture device

-It is easy to learn how to set up OBS for streaming and customize the layout.
+As you can see, learning how to set up OBS for streaming and customizing the layout is simple and easy.

 And the best part about OBS Studio?

 It also offers a Studio Mode.
-When you activate this mode, you will have the ability to preview your scenes from the sources before you go ahead and livestream them.
-This helps you avoid any untoward incident where a poor stream gets live streamed to your audience.
+When you activate this mode, you can preview your scenes from the sources before you go ahead and live stream them.
+This helps you avoid any untoward incident where a poor-quality broadcast gets live-streamed to your audience.

-Hotkeys are a key feature of OBS Studio that will help take your streams to the next level.
+Ever wonder how professional streamers seamlessly transition from one screen to another in the blink of an eye?
+The answer is: hotkeys!
+Hotkeys are a “key” feature (pun intended) of OBS Studio that will take your streams to the next level.

-With OBS, the use of hotkeys allows for smooth, precisely-timed cuts between different pre-recorded or live video streams.
+In OBS, using hotkeys allows for smooth, precisely timed cuts between different pre-recorded or live video streams.
+So how do you use them?

 How to Add a Scene in OBS Studio

-You can set up hotkeys for switching between video streams, using filters, and other functions.
+You can set up hotkeys to switch between video streams, use filters, and other important functions.
 OBS has some basic commands already established as hotkeys, such as:

 • Copy source Ctrl+C